jcbendernh/PowerBIPipelines/README.md

 ### Manually through the Power BI Web Service

 This is done manually through the Power BI Workspace via a web browser.
-There are some really good tutorials for this on Microsoft Docs:
+There are some great tutorials for this on Microsoft Docs:
 - [Get started with deployment pipelines](https://docs.microsoft.com/en-us/power-bi/create-reports/deployment-pipelines-get-started)
 - [Assign a workspace to a deployment pipeline](https://docs.microsoft.com/en-us/power-bi/create-reports/deployment-pipelines-assign)

 ###  Utilize PowerShell commands via the Power BI Rest API

-This option allows you to interact with the [Power BI REST API](https://docs.microsoft.com/en-us/rest/api/power-bi/) to automate commands via HTTP reqeusts.
-Below are some example powershell scripts you can use that are based on the Powershell examples at https://docs.microsoft.com/en-us/power-bi/create-reports/deployment-pipelines-automation#powershell-example.
+This option allows you to interact with the [Power BI REST API](https://docs.microsoft.com/en-us/rest/api/power-bi/) to automate commands via HTTP requests.
+Below are some example PowerShell scripts you can use that are based on the PowerShell examples at https://docs.microsoft.com/en-us/power-bi/create-reports/deployment-pipelines-automation#powershell-example.
 These scripts are also found in the [powershell folder](./powershell) of this repository.

-To utilize this functionality you must install the Power BI Cmdlets for Powershell by utilizing the following command in PowerShell.
+To utilize this functionality, you must install the Power BI Cmdlets for PowerShell by utilizing the following command in PowerShell.

 ```powershell
 Install-Module -Name MicrosoftPowerBIMgmt